karmaniverous/stan/.stan/system/parts/45-always-on-checks.md

 ## Mandatory documentation cadence (gating rule)

-- If you emit any code Patch blocks, you MUST also:
+- If you emit any code Patch blocks, you MUST also (except deletions‑only or explicitly plan‑only replies):
   - Patch `<stanPath>/system/stan.todo.md` (add a “Completed (recent)” entry; update “Next up” if applicable).
   - Patch `<stanPath>/system/stan.project.md` when the change introduces/clarifies a durable requirement or policy.
 - If a required documentation patch is missing, STOP and recompose with the missing patch(es) before sending a reply.